Academic Year 2018-2019

 Fees and Scholarships

-If a student has not completed his/her enrolment by 30th September 2016, s/he will have to pay a late penalty fee (candidates who have applied to a degree programme which requires an admission exam are excluded from the penalty fee).
+If a student has not completed his/her enrolment by 1 October 2018, s/he will have to pay a late penalty fee (candidates who have applied to a degree programme which requires an admission exam are excluded from the penalty fee).

 1- can be self-certified based on income and assets from countries which belong to the European Union